 Commissioner of Higher Education

-Kim Hunter Reed, Ph.D., is Louisiana’s Commissioner of Higher Education.
+Dr. Kim Hunter Reed is Louisiana’s Commissioner of Higher Education.
 She is currently the only female in the country to have served as a state higher education leader in multiple states.
 Reed is a proven advocate for students who has worked effectively at campus, state, and federal levels.
 She was recognized nationally as the 2020 Exceptional Leader by the State Higher Education Executive Officers Association (SHEEO).
-In 2023, she successfully led efforts to secure additional state funding of more than $180 million, the most significant strategic investment in Louisiana higher education to date.

-In support of that vision, Louisiana’s institutions are focused on strengthening the state’s education-to-employment pipeline, accelerating student success, reskilling and training those seeking new career opportunities, finding solutions through research and discovery, and contributing significantly to the state’s post-pandemic economic recovery.
+In support of that vision, Louisiana’s institutions are focused on strengthening the state’s education-to-employment pipeline, accelerating student success, advancing innovation through research and discovery, and contributing significantly to the state’s economic recovery.

 Reed is a nationally recognized student advocate with extensive higher education and government experience.
-In addition to leading the Colorado Department of Higher Education, she served in President Obama’s administration as deputy undersecretary at the U.S. Department of Education.
-She led the White House Initiative on Historically Black Colleges and Universities.
-Collectively, Reed has served in various senior leadership roles with four governors.
+In addition to leading the Colorado Department of Higher Education, she served in President Obama’s administration as deputy undersecretary at the U.S. Department of Education, where she also led the White House Initiative on Historically Black Colleges and Universities.
+Collectively, Reed has served in senior leadership roles with four governors across two states.

 She is a wife, proud mom to her favorite two-time Millsaps College graduate and LSU Law student, and Louisiana’s chief advocate for talent development.